ksenianishchenko/pokemon-guess-game/README.md

 * RESTful API (PokeAPI)

 ## Features
-* Every game you will get 10 random pictures of pokemon's "shadow" with options.
-You need to guess what is that pokemon.
+* Every game user get 10 random pictures of pokemon's "shadow" with options.
+User need to answer what is the name of that pokemon.
+* User have limited time (5 sec) for answer.
 * User can see correct answer and short information about current pokemon.
 * See the game score on the result page.